 For information about gaining registration in New Zealand, check out Medical Council New Zealand's Registration information for final year Australian medical students.

-As a medical graduate from an Australian University you are eligible to apply via the ACE programme for a first year House Officer position in New Zealand.
-Below, ACE have put together some pertinent information that should help you when preparing and completing your ACE online application.
+As a medical graduate from an Australian University, you are eligible to apply via the ACE programme for a first year House Officer position in New Zealand.
+Below, ACE has put together some pertinent information that should help you when preparing and completing your ACE online application.
 This is not an exhaustive list of what is required, however, as an overseas applicant there are some specific requirements that must be met for your application to be accepted.
 You will also find information provided by Medical Council of New Zealand regarding the registration process in the ACE Resources section.

 ACE will allow a few exceptions to this if you are on an overseas clinical work experience position during the first half of your final year:

 - One of these three references may be from the second half of your third year.